Stanford University: Student groups

 Stanford has more than 600 student organizations.
 Groups are often, though not always, partially funded by the university via allocations directed by the student government organization, the ASSU.
 These funds include "special fees", which are decided by a Spring Quarter vote by the student body.
 Groups span athletics and recreation, careers/pre-professional, community service, ethnic/cultural, fraternities and sororities, health and counseling, media and publications, the arts, political and social awareness, and religious and philosophical organizations.
 In contrast to many other selective universities, Stanford policy mandates that all recognized student clubs be "broadly open" for all interested students to join.

 The Stanford Daily is a student-run daily newspaper and has been published since the university was founded in 1892.
 The student-run radio station, KZSU Stanford 90.1 FM, features freeform music programming, sports commentary, and news segments; it started in 1947 as an AM radio station.
 The Stanford Review is a conservative student newspaper founded in 1987.
 The Fountain Hopper (FoHo) is a financially independent, anonymous student-run campus rag publication, notable for having broken the Brock Turner story.
-Stanford hosts numerous environmental and sustainability-oriented student groups, including Students for a Sustainable Stanford, Students for Environmental and Racial Justice, and Stanford Energy Club.
+Stanford hosts several engineering-focused student organizations, including the Stanford Robotics Club, founded in 2012.
+Stanford also hosts numerous environmental and sustainability-oriented student groups, including Students for a Sustainable Stanford, Students for Environmental and Racial Justice, and Stanford Energy Club.
 Stanford is a member of the Ivy Plus Sustainability Consortium, through which it has committed to best-practice sharing and the ongoing exchange of campus sustainability solutions along with other member institutions.

 Stanford is also home to a large number of pre-professional student organizations, organized around missions from startup incubation to paid consulting.
 The Business Association of Stanford Entrepreneurial Students (BASES) is one of the largest professional organizations in Silicon Valley, with over 5,000 members.
 Its goal is to support the next generation of entrepreneurs.
 StartX is a non-profit startup accelerator for student and faculty-led startups.
 It is staffed primarily by students.
 Stanford Women In Business (SWIB) is an on-campus business organization, aimed at helping Stanford women find paths to success in the generally male-dominated technology industry.
 Stanford Marketing is a student group that provides students hands-on training through research and strategy consulting projects with Fortune 500 clients, as well as workshops led by people from industry and professors in the Stanford Graduate School of Business.
 Stanford Finance provides mentoring and internships for students who want to enter a career in finance.
 Stanford Pre Business Association is intended to build connections among industry, alumni, and student communities.

 Stanford is also home to several academic groups focused on government and politics, including Stanford in Government and Stanford Women in Politics.
 The Stanford Society for Latin American Politics is Stanford's first student organization focused on the region's political, economic, and social developments, working to increase the representation and study of Latin America on campus.
 Former guest speakers include José Mujica and Gustavo Petro.
 Other groups include: